Now the weather is getting a bit warmer I am wondering what to have for lunch.

 Add the chicken & stir fir in pot for 2 mins

-Add the stock & tin of tomatoes and puree
+Add the stock & tin of tomatoes and puree and bring to the boil

 Add smoked sausage bay leaf, parsley, garlic, cayenne pepper, and paprika (adjust this 2 your liking) then add the veg & cook for 5 mins